Share

 A similar thing happens at a workplace when colleagues aren’t willing to put their proverbial fish on the table and clean it up together.
 There’s no opportunity to sort things out for a mutually beneficial outcome.
 So even if it’s unappealing, do it and reap the rewards.

 You should strive to master the technique of empathizing and managing how you express that empathy – both verbally and non-verbally.
-Once you have made a concession, it is likely that the other party will respond in kind – in other words, reciprocate.
+Once you have made a concession, the other party will likely respond in kind – in other words, reciprocate.
 And when you recognize a concession has been made, reciprocate with one of your own to move the negotiation forward.

 If you can help the other party maintain feelings of acceptance, value and worth – all basic psychological needs – throughout a conflict negotiation, you will help them also to stay focused on the goal of a mutually acceptable outcome to the conflict.
 This is especially true when you don’t agree with a specific point or behavior, you need to still demonstrate your acceptance of them as a person.